Orforglipron vs. Rybelsus: Comparing Oral GLP-1 Options for Weight Loss

 Current Availability and Access

 Orforglipron is not yet available outside of clinical trials.
-If approved in 2026, pricing has not been announced, though a November 2025 agreement suggests potential Medicare access at $50 per month.
+If approved in 2026, pricing has not been finalized, though a November 2025 agreement suggests potential Medicare access at roughly $50 per month, which would make it significantly more affordable than current GLP-1 injectable therapies.

 Who Might Prefer Each Option?